-The French Decree on Gender Workplace Equality (the fifth such agreement since 2005) was signed unanimously by trade unions on 19 December 2019 for a three year period.
+The French Decree on Gender Workplace Equality (the fifth such agreement since 2005), signed unanimously by trade unions on 19 December 2019, was extended until the end of 2023.
 This agreement solidified the commitments made on this subject over the past several years and identified new actions and commitments to advance workplace equality, particularly by eliminating the disparities in women's and men's wages, including neutralising the impact of maternity leave on both fixed and variable compensation.

 Through this agreement, Societe Generale is reinforcing its compensation goals and actions:

-- a three-year budget of €7m to eliminate the wage gap through the 2019 wage agreement (vs. €5.1m for the previous three years), including €2m for 2021.
-Management has confirmed that these commitments will be maintained, with €3m allocated for 2022; - in 2021, the budget was used to adjust the fixed compensation of 864 women, for an average increase of more than €2,314, or 4.9%; - the salary review on returning from maternity or adoption leave or childcare leave must be at least equal to the average adjustments made for employees in the same category.
+- a four-year budget of €10m to eliminate the wage gap through the 2019 wage agreement (vs. €5.1m for the previous three years), including €3m for 2022.
+Management has confirmed that these commitments will be maintained, with €3.5m allocated for 2023; - in 2022, the budget was used to adjust the fixed compensation of 1,138 women, for an average increase of more than €2,641, or 5.4%; - the salary review on returning from maternity or adoption leave or childcare leave must be at least equal to the average adjustments made for employees in the same category.
 Quite often, this amount is exceeded due to application of the minimum raise.
 Fixed salaries are adjusted for all women returning from maternity or adoption leave.

-Since 2020, the Group has offered those eligible for paternity or childwelcoming leave their full salary for the duration of the leave (11 days or 18 days for multiple births).

-The proportion of fathers or second parents who could claim paternity and child-welcoming leave, who had taken at least one day past the legal three-day leave period, is increasing - from 78.6% in 2018 to 91.02% in 2021.
-The proportion of those who took the full paternity and childwelcoming leave (11 or 18 days) was 63.9% in 2021.
+Since 2020, the Group has offered those eligible for paternity or childwelcoming leave their full salary for 11 days or 18 days for multiple births.
+The proportion of fathers or second parents who could claim paternity and child-welcoming leave, who had taken at least one day past the legal three-day leave period, is increasing from 91% in 2021 to 96% in 2022.
+The proportion of those who took the full paternity and child-welcoming leave (25 or 32 days) was 47% in 2022.